bfortuner/ml-glossary/docs/linear_regression.rst

   Sales = Weight \cdot Radio + Bias

 Weight
   the coefficient for the Radio independent variable.
-In machine learning we call coefficients ''weights''.
+In machine learning we call coefficients *weights*.

+Radio
+  the independent variable.
+In machine learning we call these variables *features*.

 Bias
   the intercept where our line intercepts the y-axis.
-In machine learning we can call intercepts ''bias''.
+In machine learning we can call intercepts *bias*.
 Bias offsets all predictions that we make.

-Radio
-  the independent variable.
-In machine learning we call these variables *features*.

 Our algorithm will try to *learn* the correct values for Weight and Bias.
 By the end of our training, our equation will approximate the *line of best fit*.

 .. image:: images/linear_regression_line_intro.png
     :align: center

-**Code**
+.. rubric:: Code

 ::